-How would your life change if you knew that, not only were you a citizen of a country, but you were a son of the king?
-This question is posed in a much deeper way by Dr. Martyn Lloyd-Jones in his exposition of Ephesians 2:19.
-In The Doctor’s continued sermon series on Ephesians 2:19 he plunges further into the depths of the Christians’ positions and privilege.
-First, Paul uses the metaphor of a kingdom; second, the family; and third, the temple of God.
-Lloyd-Jones takes particular note of the direction of the first two—they get deeper.
-Being part of the kingdom entails unity as a people, along with the rights and privileges of being under the King.
+How would one’s life change if they knew that not only were they a citizen of a country, but they were a child of the king?
+This question is posed in a much deeper way by Dr. Martyn Lloyd-Jones in this sermon on Ephesians 2:19 titled “Of the Household of God.”
+In his continued sermon series on Ephesians 2:19, he plunges further into the depths of the Christian’s position and privilege.
+Paul uses the metaphors of a kingdom, the family, and the temple of God.
+Being part of the kingdom entails unity as a people, along with the rights and privileges of being under the king.
 Being part of the household of God entails the intimacy and depth of relationship with God.
 The second is much deeper than the first.
-By way of application, The Doctor points out that understanding the familial relationship of the Church should promote deep relationships in the Church.
-Also, according to the Doctor, these two descriptors point to the bewildering facets of the love of God towards the Christian, but also demand the responsibility to represent God well.
-Ask yourself, am I living in a way that represents my Father well?
+By way of application, Dr. Lloyd-Jones points out that understanding the familial relationship of the church should promote deep relationships in the church.
+Also, according to Dr. Lloyd-Jones, these two descriptors point to the bewildering facets of the love of God towards the Christian, but also demand the responsibility to represent God well.

 Ephesians 2:19, New American Standard Bible (NASB)